• Abstract

 SnapShot Series

-This series of small oil paintings—each just 6x6 inches—draws inspiration from old snapshots and Polaroids of my childhood.
-These photographs, often blurry, unposed, and imperfect, capture the fleeting nature of memory in a way that today’s carefully selected digital images do not.
-Some of the paintings are in black and white, while others reflect the early Kodachrome palette of cyan, magenta, and yellow.
-I’ve limited my palette to these colors, along with titanium white, transparent oxide brown, and yellow ochre, to capture the look, feeling, of these old photographs.
-In some pieces, I’ve also tried to capture the glare and surface irregularities of glossy prints.
-As I am painting these, I’m not just revisiting my own past, but tapping into something universal—the way we all connect to the nostalgia of captured time.
-Viewers have told me these paintings stir something deeply personal, evoking emotions and memories of their own
+This series of small oil paintings—each just 6x6 inches—draws inspiration from old snapshots and Polaroids of my childhood and family Those photographs, often blurry, unposed, and imperfect, capture the fleeting and fragmented nature of memory in a way that today’s carefully curated digital images cannot.
+The imperfections in those images remind me that memory, too, is imperfect—sometimes fading, sometimes distorted, but always uniquely ours.
+Some of the photos were in black and white, while others were the early Kodachrome primaries of cyan, magenta, and yellow.
+I’ve limited my paint palette to these colors, along with titanium white, transparent oxide brown, and yellow ochre, to evoke the feeling of these old photographs and the emotional resonance they carry.
+In some pieces, I’ve also tried to capture the glare and surface irregularities of some of the glossy prints, further bringing to life the texture of time itself.
+As I paint, I’m not just revisiting my own past, but tapping into something universal—the way we all connect to the nostalgia of captured moments.
+Viewers have shared that these paintings stir something deeply personal, evoking emotions and memories of their own, allowing for a collective experience of both loss and longing, but also celebration.

 Panning For Gold